spion/spion.github.com/src/documents/posts/why-i-am-switching-to-promises.html.md

 Promises are not slow.
 At least, not anymore.
 Infact, bluebird generators are almost as fast as regular callback code (they're also the fastest generators as of now).
-And bluebird promises are definitely faster than `async.waterfall`
+And bluebird promises are definitely at least two times faster than `async.waterfall`.

-Considering that bluebird wraps the underlying callback-using libraries **and** makes your own callbacks exception-safe, this is really amazing.
+Considering that bluebird wraps the underlying callback-based libraries **and** makes your own callbacks exception-safe, this is really amazing.

-note: `async.waterfall` doesn't do this. exceptions still crash your process.
+`async.waterfall` doesn't do this. exceptions still crash your process.

 ## What about stack traces?

 Bluebird has them behind a flag that slows it down about 5 times.
 They're even longer than Q's `longStackSupport`: bluebird can give you the entire event chain.
 Simply enable the flag in development mode, and you're suddenly in debugging nirvana.
+It may even be viable to turn them on in production!

 ## What about the community?

 This is a valid point.
 Mikeal said it: If you write a library based on promises, [nobody is going to use it][mikeal-talk].

 However, both bluebird and Q give you `promise.nodeify`.
-With it, you can write a library with a dual API that can both take callbacks and return promises:
+With it, you can write a library with a dual API that can both take callbacks and return
+promises:

 ```js
 module.exports = function fetch(itemId, callback) {